 Care Quality Commission Inspection Report

-Arden House’s latest CQC inspection was published on 15 September 2019 and the home received an overall “Good” rating.
+Grosvenor House’s latest CQC inspection was published on 4th October 2017 and received an overall “Good” rating.

 Proof of funding